 Let’s just jump to it:

 **§** I assume you have all required components: Raspberry Pi with SD card with Raspbian image on it.
 I used Raspbian Jessie Lite image to save some storage space.
-You can follow this guide on how to burn the image.
+You can follow this guide on how to burn the image. [note]Note: default image does not have SSH server enabled.
+Once you finished burning the image, you have to create an empty file at the root level called ssh[/note]

 Start your RPi and ssh into it using the default credentials: user -> pi, password -> raspberry.

-**§** Do first-time configuration of it through sudo raspi-config: changed password for “`pi“` user, set your hostname, change locale (to en_US.UTF-8 in my case), change your timezone (America/New_York for me), and expand the file system.
+**§** Do first-time configuration of it through sudo raspi-config: changed password for ```pi``` user, set your hostname, change locale (to en_US.UTF-8 in my case), change your timezone (America/New_York for me), and expand the file system.
 Then reboot your RPi for settings to go in effect.
 Optionally, customize your welcome message in /etc/motd file: I like to use ASCII text.

 **§** Update your RPi using sudo apt-get update.